Welcome to HorsePower!

 NEWS and NOTES:

-Please check out our “Horses” tab, as it has brand new pictures and short bios for our horses!
-Also, there is a new tab, “Client Forms”, which has all of the forms our participants need to print and fill out to enroll in a HorsePower session.
+Participants, please note: there is a new tab, “Client Forms”, which has all of the forms our participants need to print and fill out to enroll in a HorsePower session.

 Welcome to HorsePower